 - 1. Program requirements - a.
 If notified by the Council that the program is out of compliance with one or more of the COA's standards or criteria, provide the Council with documentation that it has remedied the deficiencies by the Council's deadline. - b.
 If an extension of the deadline is needed, submit a written request for an extension to the Council.
-The request must include a valid reason for not meeting the deadline, and must be submitted prior to the COA meeting at which the program is scheduled for review of any areas of partial- or non-compliance.
+The request must include a valid reason for not meeting the deadline, and must be submitted prior to the COA meeting at which the program is scheduled for review of any areas of partial- or non-compliance. - 2.
+Council actions

-A program's compliance with the Council's standards is ascertained from the program's annual report, periodic onsite reviews, and/or progress reports.
+A program's compliance with the Council's standards is ascertained from the program's annual report, periodic onsite reviews, progress reports, and/or Council review of

+National Certification Examination pass rates.
 If, through an evaluation of these documents, the Council finds that the program has failed to comply with any of the Council's standards or criteria, the Council will take the following actions:

-a.
-Notify the program by e-mail that it is out of compliance with regard to one or more standards or criteria.
+- a.
+Notify the program by e-mail that it is out of compliance with regard to one or more standards or criteria. - b.

-- b.
 Identify the specific standards or criteria with which the program is out of compliance. - c.
 Cite the reasons why the program is out of compliance. - d.
 State the date by which the program must resolve the deficiencies. - e.
 Inform the program that an adverse accreditation decision for revocation will be forthcoming for failure to comply by the three-year deadline. - f.
 Consider a request from a program for an extension of the three-year deadline if there is good cause.